Xiaomi bounces back after bad first day of trading

 Xiaomi's second day of life as a public company is going a lot better than its first.

-Shares in the Chinese smartphone maker jumped as much as 10.5% in morning trading in Hong Kong on Tuesday.
+Shares in the Chinese smartphone maker jumped as much as 12% in afternoon trading in Hong Kong on Tuesday.

 The gain followed Xiaomi's weak debut Monday when its shares lost as much as 5.9% before ending the day down about 1%.